Have Your Say guide and complaints process

 We value complaints and use information from them to help us improve our services.
 If something goes wrong or you are dissatisfied with our services, please tell us.

 We regard a complaint as any expression of dissatisfaction about our action or lack of action, or about the standard of service provided by us or on our behalf.

 Anyone can make a complaint to us, including the representative of someone who is dissatisfied with our service.

 Find out about our complaints procedure, service standards and what you can expect from us:

 - Unacceptable actions

 - Contact feedback team

-View our full complaints procedure (PDF 87kb).
+View our full complaints procedure and our Social Care complaints procedures.

 Generally, you can complain about: